 - Hepatitis B vaccine is safe and effective but should not be seen as an alternative to a strategy of prevention of transmission.

-- Those individuals who change sexual partners frequently, particularly commercial sex workers.
+- Those who change sexual partners frequently, men who have sex with men, and male and female commercial sex workers.

-- Family contacts of those with chronic hepatitis B infection.
+- Sexual partners, close family and household contacts of a case or individual with chronic hepatitis B infection.

-- Those patients with chronic kidney disease or chronic liver disease.
+- Patients with chronic renal failure, or chronic liver disease.

 - Dosage depends on age and brand.
 The manufacturer's guidance should be followed.